 Why Samsung Pay is awesome

-I’ve only been using Samsung Pay for about a week, but I’m already thrilled with it.
-In fact, I think we’re going to eventually end up getting a second watch.
+I’ve been using Samsung pay for almost two years now and I’m thrilled with it.
+In fact, I bought a second watch for my wife.
 I’ll explain why in a minute — but I’m going to split the reasons why I think Samsung Pay is awesome into two sections: convenience and benefits.

 Samsung Pay is really, really convenient.
 Like other mobile payment technologies, it allows you to carry almost your whole wallet without looking like George Costanza.
 You can load up most of your major credit cards (with a notable exception) and carry them on your wrist.
 That’s convenient for me for several reasons: